Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 All workload components as well as supporting services like the `HealthService` and dependencies like `ingress-nginx` are configured with at least 3 or in case of the `HealthService` 2 instances (replicas) per cluster.
 This is supposed to prevent certain availability issues and to ensure that the service is always available.
 The instances are automatically spread across nodes and therefore also across Availability Zones.

-In addition to that does each component of the workload including dependencies like `ingress-nginx` have [Pod Disruption Budgets (PDBs)](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets) configured to ensure that a minimum number of instances is always available.
+In addition to that, each component of the workload including dependencies like `ingress-nginx` has [Pod Disruption Budgets (PDBs)](https://docs.microsoft.com/azure/aks/operator-best-practices-scheduler#plan-for-availability-using-pod-disruption-budgets) configured to ensure that a minimum number of instances is always available.

 ---